eth-protocol-fellows/protocol-studies/docs/wiki/protocol/prehistory.md

 > "Why is this?
 As the majority of hobbyists must be aware, most of you steal your software.
 Hardware must be paid for, but software is something to share.
 Who cares if the people who worked on it get paid?"\
 > — Bill Gates, [An Open Letter to Hobbyists.](https://en.wikipedia.org/wiki/An_Open_Letter_to_Hobbyists)

 Amidst the growing debate over software ownership, [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman), a research assistant at MIT's AI laboratory, found himself in a personal battle.
 He was frustrated by his inability to modify the source code of his newly installed Xerox printers.
-He believed such restriction to be "a crime against humanity:"
+He believed such restriction to be "a crime against humanity":

 > "If you cook, you probably exchange recipes and share them with your friends, which they are free to change as they wish.
 Imagine a world, where you can't change your recipe because somebody went out of their way to set it up so that its impossible to change.
 And if you try to share the recipe with your friends, they would call you a **pirate** and put you in prison."\
 > — Richard stallman, in a [documentary](https://www.youtube.com/watch?v=XMm0HsmOTFI)